adam1214/CRF-Weight-Training/README.md

             * Option 1：Original
             * Option 2：C2C (Class to class mapping by pre-trained classifier)
             * Option 3：U2U (Utt to Utt mapping by pre-trained classifier)
       *    -c：When predicting a dialog, do you want to duplicate it 2 times and concatenate them together?
-1 is yes, 0 is no. (default is 1)
+1 is yes, 0 is no. (default is 0)
       *    -n：When predicting a dialog, use intraspeaker emotion flow or interspeaker emotion change. (default is intra)
+      *    -s：When estimating emotion transition probabilities, do you want to consider speakers information? (default is 2)
+            * 0：not consider speaker info
+            * 1：consider intra-speaker only
+            * 2：consider intra-speaker & inter-speaker

 * After weight training, the weight value will be saved as `.pickle` in `weight` directory
 * Test ACC & UAR